-ZIMSEC O Level Integrated Science Notes: Examining the structure of stems and roots
+ZIMSEC O Level Combined Science Notes: Examining the structure of stems and roots

 Aim: To examine the structure of roots and stems under a microscope/bio-viewer.